luci-efe/mar/README.md

 - Check that videos have supported extensions (.mp4, .avi, .mov)
 - Verify file permissions allow reading

+### No Images Found / Black Screen When Idle
+- Ensure image files are in the `images/` directory
+- Check that images have supported extensions (.png, .jpg, .jpeg)
+- Verify file permissions allow reading
+- The application will show text "Touch to play..." if no images are available

 ### Display Issues
 - Try disabling fullscreen in `config.py` (set `FULLSCREEN = False`)
 - Adjust `SCREEN_WIDTH` and `SCREEN_HEIGHT` to match your display
 - Check that your system supports the required resolution

+### Image Loading Errors
+- **"File is not a Windows BMP file"**: This error is resolved by using Pillow (PIL) library
+- Ensure Pillow is installed in your virtual environment: `./my-venv/bin/pip install Pillow`
+- Check that image files are valid (try opening them with an image viewer)
+- Some exotic PNG formats may not be supported - try converting to standard RGB PNG

 ### Performance Issues
 - Reduce video resolution for smoother playback